LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 ⚡⚡ **Important Note:** Before start developing in container, please ensure that Docker Desktop is up and running on your system.⚡⚡

-## **✅** Exiting Development Containers in VS Code

-To stop working inside a development container and return to your local environment using the VS Code Dev Container extension, follow these simple steps:

-1. In the VS Code window that is connected to your Dev Container, locate the green bottom-left corner that indicates you are connected to a remote environment.

-2. Click on it to reveal the remote connection options.

-3. Select the "Close Remote Connection" option, as shown in the provided image.

-> Notice that there you have available the "Reopen in Container" option too.

-This will close the remote connection and return you to your local VS Code environment.

-**Note**: If you want to stop the container itself, you can do so using Docker commands in the terminal:
-   - To stop the container: `docker stop <container-name-or-id>`
-   - To remove the container: `docker rm <container-name-or-id>`

-Alternatively, you can use the Docker Desktop interface to stop and remove containers.

 ## **✅** Setting Up SSH Access within a VS Code Dev Container

 This guide details the process of establishing SSH access for GitHub within a VS Code Dev Container, using existing SSH keys and the configuration file from your host machine.

 ### Steps

-1. **Create the `.ssh` Directory:**
-   If `.ssh` does not exist in your container, create it in the home directory of the `vscode` user.
+1. **Create the `.ssh` Directory:** If `.ssh` does not exist in your container, create it in the home directory of the `vscode` user.

    - **Command:**